 Albuca was first collected in the 1800’s and today there are 150 recognized species.
 Not all of these are in cultivation, but the varieties that are make especially appealing and unique plants for the summer garden.
 Most specimens have white, green or yellow drooping or erect flowers with three petals.

-In their native South America, Albuca blooms in late winter to early spring.
+In their native region, Albuca blooms in late winter to early spring.
 In North America, these should be planted for spring to summer bloom times.
 Growing Albuca usually starts with seeds or bulbs.
 Seeds can take 3 years to produce flowers.